 Have you ever wondered why your doctor screens you for some diseases and not others—why people with cervixes start getting Pap tests at age 21 but most people don’t get mammograms until 40 and colonoscopies at 50?
 Screening guidelines are heavily influenced by the US Preventive Services Task Force, a group of physicians and public health experts who look at available evidence and determine which screenings and other types of preventive healthcare show proven benefit (eg reducing cancer deaths) with minimum harm (like false positives or follow-up tests that don’t lead to measurable reduced risk).

 Why are we telling you this?
-Because the USPSTF recently announced their updated recommendations around screenings for chlamydia and gonorrhea, and affirmed the guidelines that women ages 24 and younger should be routinely tested for the STIs chlamydia and gonorrhea, and that women 25 and up who are “at risk” be tested too.
+Because last fall the USPSTF announced their updated recommendations around screenings for chlamydia and gonorrhea, and affirmed the guidelines that women ages 24 and younger should be routinely tested for the STIs chlamydia and gonorrhea, and that women 25 and up who are “at risk” be tested too.
 Since this may feel vague, our resident STI expert Emily Rymland, DNP FNP-C, Nurx Director of Clinical Operations, shares what it should mean for you.

 To STIs, age is just a number.